Here's what you get in this MP-1 rock tumbler kit...

 The MP-1 tumbler kit has everything that you need to get started.
 It includes: a tumbler machine, one soft rubber barrel, a package of rough rocks ready for tumbling, a four-step grit kit, a jewelry kit and a book to guide you - "A Guide for Rock Polishers".

-The MP-1 tumbler is a durable machine that you can use to tumble many batches of rough rocks into finished gems.
-To tumble additional batches of rocks you will need about one pound of tumbling rock and about two level tablespoons of grit or polish for each of the four tumbling steps (premeasured grit/polish packages are sold at left).
+The MP-1 rock tumbler is a durable machine that you can use to tumble many batches of rough rocks into finished gems.
+To tumble a batch of rocks you will need about 1 to 1 1/4 pounds of tumbling rock and about two to three level tablespoons of grit or polish for each of the four tumbling steps.

-This video compares the sound level of the Thumler's MP-1 that comes with a rubber barrel to one of the inexpensive toy tumblers with a plastic barrel and inexpensive motor.
+This video compares the sound level of the Thumler's MP-1 with one of the inexpensive toy tumblers with a plastic barrel and a tiny motor.
 To learn more about tumbler noise see our article: How much noise does a rock tumbler make?

 A Rock Tumbler Story: